Catching the wave: Jacksonville Surf Park ‘meant to be’

 Edelman said he has visited Jacksonville and met with surfing leaders as well as Deegan and the JAX Chamber.

-He said he looks forward to spending a lot of time in Jacksonville on the project and with the project.
+He said he looks forward to spending a lot of time in Jacksonville on the project.

 Deegan’s husband, First Coast News chief meteorologist Tim Deegan, has been called the city’s “first dude.”